actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 # Conclusion

 In this article, we have learned about all the basics of statistics necessary for actuaries.
-We explored basic probability functions, descriptive statistics, hypothesis testing and the maximum likelihood concept along with executing them in R. I hope this article has helped refresh your memory.
+We explored basic probability functions, descriptive statistics, hypothesis testing and the maximum likelihood concept along with how to execute them in R. I hope this article has helped refresh your memory.
 Until the next one.

 # References
 McQuire, A., & Kume, M. (2020). <em style="font-style:bold;">R Programming for Actuarial Science</em>.
 Wiley.